MotherTongues/mothertongues/docs/guides/search.md

 # Approximate Search
 *This guide applies for all paths (no-code and advanced developer)*

+## What is Approximate Search?

 Approximate search isn't just a *nice* feature for dictionaries of endangered languages - it's usually a requirement.

+Computers, by default, perform very narrow searches.
+If a dictionary user searches for 'cat', you expect an entry for 'cat'.
+But what if you search for 'kat' or 'kaat'?
+If you are learner of a language, these are honest mistakes to make.
+Approximate search allows *close* searches to return results.

+Often, it's
-Often, it's learners of languages that want to use dictionaries the most, and if your dictionary doesn't allow approximate search, beginners might have a hard time accessing entries in the dictionary.
+learners of languages that want to use dictionaries the most, and if your dictionary doesn't allow approximate search, beginners might have a hard time accessing entries in the dictionary.